JuliaIO/HDF5.jl/docs/juliacon_2023/juliacon_2023_presentation.md

 ---

-# How does HDF5.jl compare to h5py?
+# What advantages does Julia bring to HDF5.jl?

-* h5py is a Python library that wraps the HDF5 C library.
-* h5py uses Cython to build low-level wrappers
-* HDF5.jl wraps the C library directly via `@ccall`
+* HDF5.jl wraps the C library directly in Julia via `@ccall`.
+    * This is partially automated via Clang.jl and https://github.com/mkitti/LibHDF5.jl .
+* HDF5.jl dynamically create types to match the stored HDF5 types.
+* HDF5.jl can use Julia's reflection capabilities to create corresponding HDF5 types.
-* HDF5.jl takes advantages of types and multiple dispatch
+* HDF5.jl is easily extensible using multiple dispatch.
+* HDF5.jl can create callbacks for C for efficient iteration.

 ---